yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 ##  1.01  1.01
 ```

-Finally, I want to know if I do recover the mechanism of data generation and
+Finally, I want to know if I do recover the data generation mechanism and
 true parameter values for every participant (i.e., _ps_).
 This can be achieved
-by the _summary_ function.
+by using the _summary_ function.

 ```
 hest1 <- summary(hsam, recovery = TRUE, hyper = TRUE, ps = pop.mean,  type = 1)
 hest2 <- summary(hsam, recovery = TRUE, hyper = TRUE, ps = pop.scale, type = 2)
 round(hest1, 2)
 round(hest2, 2)